 Starting in the late nineteenth century, the United States Congress passed a series of statutes that shaped US antitrust enforcement.
 The most important laws include: (i) the Sherman Act (1890); (ii) the Clayton Antitrust Act (1914); (iii) the Federal Trade Commission Act (1914); (iv) the Robinson-Patman Act (1936); (v) the Celler-Kefauver Act (1950); (vi) the Antitrust Procedures and Penalties (Tunney) Act (1974); (vii) the Hart-Scott-Rodino Antitrust Improvements Act (1976); (viii) the Foreign Trade Antitrust Improvement Act (1982); (ix) the International Antitrust Enforcement Assistance Act (1994); (x) the updated amendments to the HSR of 2000 and (xi) the Antitrust Criminal Penalty Enhancement and Reform Act (2004)—which was later extended by the repeal of sunset provisions in 2020.

 Virtually all these statutes expanded the scope of antitrust law and strengthened enforcement beyond the baseline antitrust regime created by the Sherman Act.
 The Clayton Act blocked specific anticompetitive practices, including price discrimination, tying, and mergers, and strengthened enforcement by creating a private right of action and a remedy of treble damages.
 The FTC Act created the FTC, a new independent agency, and gave it authority to enforce the antitrust laws.
 The Robinson-Patman Act targeted price discrimination.
 The Celler-Kefauver Act closed gaps in the Clayton Act’s restrictions on mergers.
 The Hart-Scott-Rodino Act strengthened merger enforcement by requiring large merging firms to give notice to the antitrust authorities and directing the antitrust authorities to review mergers ahead of their consummation.
-The Tunney Act strengthened judicial review of consent decrees and increased penalties for antitrust violations; the International Antitrust Enforcement Act facilitated cooperation between U.S. and foreign antitrust authorities; and, finally, the Antitrust Criminal Penalty Enhancement and Reform Act greatly increased criminal fines for corporations and prison sentences for individuals engaged in cartels and strengthened leniency programs to help detect violations.
+The Tunney Act strengthened judicial review of consent decrees and increased penalties for antitrust violations; the International Antitrust Enforcement Act facilitated cooperation between the US and foreign antitrust authorities; and, finally, the Antitrust Criminal Penalty Enhancement and Reform Act greatly increased criminal fines for corporations and prison sentences for individuals engaged in cartels and strengthened leniency programs to help detect violations.